Dark-Avenger-Reborn/Jeopardy-Engine/README.md

 ## How It Works

-- The application allows users to interact with a Scoring Engine replicate which allows them to controll services in real-time during the competition. 🎮
+- The application allows users to interact with a Scoring Engine replicate, allowing them to control services in real-time during the competition. 🎮
 - Users can toggle the "break" or "fix" state of services using checkboxes.
 - Each action triggers the execution of an Ansible playbook to stop or start services.
 - The web interface updates live as the state of services changes. 🔧